jrbarnhart/game-of-life/README.md

 <h3 align="center">John Conway's Game of Life</h3>

   <p align="center">
-    This is a simple implementation of John Conway's Game of Life, also known as simply Life.
+    This is a simple implementation of John Conway's Game of Life, also known as Life.
 It is a cellular automaton, or simulation.
     <br />
     <br />
     <a href="https://conway-life-simulation.netlify.app/">View Demo</a>